ckevinhill/ckhill-blog/content/posts/kubernetes-setup-with-kind.md

 As a workaround we can download the metric-server YAML file from `https://github.com/kubernetes-sigs/metrics-server/releases/download/v0.3.6/components.yaml` and modify it with the `kubelet-insecure-tls=true` argument which allows the container to ignore the TLS issues.

-I have incorporated this change into YAML file at [https://github.com/ckevinhill/ckhill-blog/blob/master/static/files/metrics-server.yaml](https://github.com/ckevinhill/ckhill-blog/blob/master/static/files/metrics-server.yaml)
+I have incorporated this change into YAML file [metrics-server.yaml](https://raw.githubusercontent.com/ckevinhill/ckhill-blog/master/themes/minimo/static/files/metrics-server.yaml)

-You can now deploy the metrics-service within the Kind cluster via `kubectl apply -f https://github.com/ckevinhill/ckhill-blog/blob/master/content/resources/file/metrics-server.yaml`
+You can now deploy the metrics-service within the Kind cluster via `kubectl apply -f https://raw.githubusercontent.com/ckevinhill/ckhill-blog/master/themes/minimo/static/files/metrics-server.yaml`

 ### Alternative approach for deployments